TheReal4m4d3u5/soundBoard/README.md

 Given a user has launched the url
 When the user lands on the webpage
+And clicks the About button
+Then a pop-up modal should be shown with following text:
+"Click on an image in the bottom container to load and play a sound clip, the first audio has already been pre loaded for your convenience!"

+Given a user has launched the url
+When the user lands on the webpage
 Then a webpage is shown with a container on the top of the page And has a blue background
 And has a play button